457 total views, 1 views today

 You must have heard that video is an essential part of the blogging process or a key to content marketing success.
 Well, it’s true.
 Do you know what else is true?
 It’s impossible to make, edit, and manage videos without a bunch of useful video tools, especially for blogging beginners.

 When you’re a blogging beginner, you don’t see everything crystal clear.
 The reason is that you haven’t had a chance to experience a lot of things.
 But a few years in, you know a thing or two because of the grind.

-One of the things I learned after five years into blogging was that video is important.
+One of the things I learned after five years of blogging was that video is important.

 So I kept on getting closer to the video content, and eventually, I became a video creator.

-Before I share some useful video tools that I’m using or have used in the past, I’d like to shed some light on my history of doing online video.
+Before I share some useful video tools that I’m using or have used in the past, I’d like to shed some light on my history of doing online videos.